SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 {{<tabs tabTotal="3" tabID="service_lang"  tabName1="Node.js" tabName2="Java" tabName3="Python" >}}
 {{<tab tabNum="1">}}
-In a Node application, we can consume the services with something like this:
+In a Node application, we can consume the services with some code like this:

 ```js
 const getService = (type, name)=>(